 Klaas has an extensive background in innovation management, with an emphasis on identity, mobility and security.
 He oversees GÉANT's Trust & Identity activities and Community Programme and manages the T&I, Partner Relations and Research Engagement teams.

-Before joining GÉANT as Chief Community Support Officer, Klaas was a senior consulting engineer and identity architect at respectively Cisco Systems' Research and Advanced Development group and Cloud Infrastructure Services group.
+Before becoming GÉANT Chief Information & Technology Officer, Klaas acted as GÉANT Community Support Officer.
+Before joining GÉANT, Klaas was a senior consulting engineer and identity architect at respectively Cisco Systems' Research and Advanced Development group and Cloud Infrastructure Services group.
 Before that, Klaas was an innovation manager and manager of Middleware services at SURFnet, the Netherlands NREN.
 There, Klaas built the first generation of federated identity systems at SURFnet and was the creator of the eduroam service for WiFi roaming in research and education.

 In 2012 Klaas was the recipient of the first GÉANT (then TERENA) Community Award for creating eduroam.
 Klaas served as chair of the GÉANT Task Force on Mobility for more than 10 years, as chair of the IETF